The Blackstone Chair – Chapter Three

 The Farseer wasn’t really his uncle.
 They were in fact distant relatives, but exaggerating terms of endearment was the least of the pretences his damnable clan routinely engaged in.

-“Tonight you take the another step in a long journey to meet your destiny.
+“Tonight you take another step in a long journey to meet your destiny.
 You make us proud with what you do today.
 And what you will do.”

 “I must say uncle, I’ve always been impressed by your knack for dancing around unpleasant subjects.
 Like a cat circling a plagued mouse.
 Though I wish I wasn’t always the mouse.”